o3de/o3de.org/content/docs/user-guide/features/editor/add-lua-script.md

 ---
 # Adding Lua Scripts to Component Entities {#lua-scripting-intro-add-script-to-component}

-Lumberyard makes it easy for you to add script functionality to your game entities by using the **Lua Script** component\.
-The following steps show you how to do this in Lumberyard Editor\.
+O3DE makes it easy for you to add script functionality to your game entities by using the **Lua Script** component\.
+The following steps show you how to do this in O3DE Editor\.

-**To add a Lua script to a component entity in Lumberyard Editor**
+**To add a Lua script to a component entity in O3DE Editor**

 1. With the **Entity Inspector** view pane visible, select the entity in the viewport\.